 So be sure to enjoy it!

 If you want to take a break to go spend time with your kids in the other room, go do it.
-Or to play Super Smash Bros with your roommates, go do it.
-Or, if you’re able to leave the house, go check out that trail that you’ve been wanting to run for a year.
+Or to play Super Smash Bros with your roommates, live it up.
+You can try setting some exciting goals or if you’re able to leave the house, go check out that trail that you’ve been wanting to run for a year.

 Yes, you want to use your time productively, but also make sure to bake some time into your life for fun.
 Because you have been given a gift of newfound freedom and possibility.